- 2.42k views

 - Recommended children’s ages: Ages 4+

 If you are someone who loves outdoor adventuring and are always seeking out the next thrill, chances are you’re always on the lookout for new destinations that promise grand adventures.
 Our planet is full of varying terrains and landmarks just waiting to be explored by jumping into head first.
 With so many destinations that promise epic outdoor adventure, it can be tough to choose which one to visit to get your adrenaline fix.
-From white-water rafting in Chile to glacier-climbing in Iceland, here are some of the top adventure and outdoor destinations for 2020.
+From white-water rafting in Chile to glacier-climbing in Iceland, here are some of the top adventure and outdoor destinations to go to.

 - Trek the famous Circuit Trail in Torres del Paine National Park, where you can stop to explore Grey Glacier and kayak through the majestic fjords

 - White-water raft down the wild and mighty Rio Biobío